AlexAndorra/pollsposition_blog/_notebooks/hmm-popularity.md

 We could stop there, but, for fun, let's improve this model even further by:

-1. Use a Beta-Binomial likelihood.
+1. Using a Beta-Binomial likelihood.
 We already saw in the completely pooled model that it improves fit and convergence a lot.
 Plus, it makes scientific sense: for a lot of reasons, each poll probably has a different true Binomial probability than all the other ones -- even when it comes from the same pollster; just think about measurement errors or the way the sample is different each time.
 Here, we parametrize the Beta-Binomial by its mean and precision, instead of the classical $\alpha$ and $\beta$ parameters.
 For more details about this distribution and parametrization, see [this blog post](https://alexandorra.github.io/pollsposition_blog/popularity/macron/gaussian%20processes/polls/2021/01/18/gp-popularity.html#Build-me-a-model).

-2. Make sure that our different effects sum to zero.
+2. Making sure that our different effects sum to zero.
 Think about the month effect.
-It only makes sense in a relative sense: some months are better than average, some other are worse, but you can't have _only_ good months -- they'd be good compared to what?
+It only makes sense in a relative sense: some months are better than average, some others are worse, but you can't have _only_ good months -- they'd be good compared to what?
 So we want to make sure that the average month effect is 0, while allowing each month to be better or worse than average if needed.
-To do that, we use a Normal distribution whose dimensions are constrained to sum to zero.
+To do that, we use a Normal distribution whose last axis is constrained to sum to zero.
 In PyMC, we can use the `ZeroSumNormal` distribution, that [Adrian Seyboldt](https://github.com/aseyboldt) contributed and kindly shared with us.

 Ok, enough talking, let's code!